+Toward the northeastern edge of the United States, the land that makes up New Hampshire is one of the smallest in the country.
+What it lacks in size, however, this tiny state more than makes up for in terms of history.
 New Hampshire covers a very small area and a proportion of its territory is very mountainous, with some of the largest ski mountains on the East Coast.
 However, it is fairly densely populated in comparison to its size and it ranks 21st in the country in this respect.

 The northern third of the state has just 5% of the state's total population and suffers from high poverty rates.
 It also steadily loses population as paper and logging industries decline, although it does remain popular as a tourist destination.

-From there onwards, the population of New Hampshire grew at a steady, albeit not particularly spectacular rate, with growth averaging at around 5% per decade, with the occasional small decrease in population (such as between 1870 and 1880, when the population dropped by 2.4%).
+Moving forward, the population of New Hampshire grew at a steady, albeit not particularly spectacular rate, with growth averaging at around 5% per decade, with the occasional small decrease in population (such as between 1870 and 1880, when the population dropped by 2.4%).
 By the beginning of the 20th century, New Hampshire’s population had increased to 411,588.

 New Hampshire has such a small amount of land, much of it rugged terrain, that growth can only be maintained for so long.
 New Hampshire's population has been growing quickly for decades, but researchers have found this growth rate is slowing down.
 A large reason for the growth has been families moving from elsewhere in the country, particularly Massachusetts, but this trend is changing.